Learning from Viral Information: Introduction

 Another group of papers in operations research and economics study settings with ``fake news'' where people decide whether to share a story depending on the outcome of a (possibly noisy) fact check (e.g., \cite{papanastasiou2020fake}, \cite{kranton2020social}, and \cite*{merlino2022debunking}) or depending on their prior beliefs about the story's likelihood (e.g., \cite*{bloch2018rumors}, \cite*{acemoglu2021misinformation} and \cite*{hsu2021persuasion}).
-Most of these papers consider the diffusion of a single signal that can be re-shared through a network, while \cite{kranton2020social} look at the supply-side decisions of information producers when consumers can share their stories at most once with network neighbors.\footnote{\cite*{merlino2022debunking}'s model features one true and one false message.} We focus on a different dimension of platform-design choices.
-Instead of asking about the network structure that connects users on the platform (e.g., echo chambers) or fact-checking technologies, we consider the platform's choice in terms of showing its users more or less viral content.
+Most of these papers consider the diffusion of a single signal that can be re-shared through a network, while \cite{kranton2020social} look at the supply-side decisions of information producers when consumers can share their stories at most once with network neighbors.\footnote{\cite*{merlino2022debunking}'s model features one true and one false message.} We focus on a different dimension of platforms.
+Instead of asking about the network structure that connects users on the platform (e.g., echo chambers) or fact-checking technologies, we analyze the impact of showing users more viral content.

 \cite*{buechel2022misinformation}, like our work, consider an environment where agents can share and re-share copies of a signal.
-They study a model in which agents' sharing behavior resembles the DeGroot heuristic.
-In particular, their agents' sharing is independent of beliefs, while we study sharing rules that seek to share correct stories and therefore depend on beliefs.
+In this model, agents' sharing behavior resembles the DeGroot heuristic.
+In particular, their agents' sharing is independent of beliefs, while we study sharing rules that seek to share correct signals and therefore depend on beliefs.